Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 * [Steering Behaviors For Autonomous Characters](http://www.red3d.com/cwr/steer/gdc99/)
 * [Boids](http://www.red3d.com/cwr/boids/)

+Note that weights are relative.
+That means arbitrarily increasing a weight may not do what you expect: a two weights at 1 and 2 have the same relative importance as the same weights at 100 and 200.

 Flocking is an advanced behavior that allows formation-like flying and collision avoidance with friendly vehicles in the "flock".
 Start using flocking by setting "NeighborRadius" to a positive number (try 300, for example).
-This will tell your vehicle to "notice" other freindly vehicles within this radius and form a flock with them.
+This will tell your vehicle to "notice" other friendly vehicles within this radius and form a flock with them.

     NeighborRadius = 0  -- in meters